Project 5:16 – a prayer initiative

 James 5:16 extends to us the incredible promise that “the prayer of a righteous person is very powerful in its effect.”
 We want to claim this promise as we intercede for the foster care community.

-We are recruiting 6 teams of 16 people who are willing and able to pray for the foster care crisis for at least 5 minutes a day, Monday-Friday.
+We are recruiting 6 teams of 16 people who are willing and able to pray for the foster care community for at least 5 minutes a day, Monday-Friday.
 This calculates to 8 hours of collective prayer per day!

 If you want to join this initiative, simply send an email to firstname.lastname@example.org and let us know the New England state for which you want to pray.